 The Major Heart Disease Risk Factors Can Be Found With a Simple Blood Test

 Before we discuss what you can do to promote a healthy heart, let’s go over the 4 major risk indicators of cardiovascular disease.
-We are all well aware of one of the four, yet the other three are just as important, and often go overlooked.
+We are all well aware of one of the four, as high cholesterol is one of the most popular health topics these days.
+But you need to be aware of the fact that the other three are just as important, and often go overlooked.
+If you’re just focusing on cholesterol, you’re putting your health in jeopardy.

 You can read more about cholesterol and its effect on your heart here.